fohristiwhirl/simple_lichess_bridge/README.md

 ## Preparation

 * You'll need the [requests](http://docs.python-requests.org/en/master/) Python library.
-* Create a new account and get an API token.
+* Create a new Lichess account and [get an API token](https://lichess.org/account/oauth/token).
 * Edit `upgrade_account.py` with your API token; run it.

 ## Usage